The rates of growth in a hyperbolic group

 Jorgensen and Thurston proved that there are only finitely many hyperbolic 3-manifolds with the same volume.
 In this section we prove an analogous finiteness for generating sets of hyperbolic groups.

-\begin{thm} Let $\Gamma$ be a non-elementary hyperbolic group, and let $r>1$.
-Then up to the action of $Aut(\Gamma)$, there are at most finitely many finite generating sets $\{S_n\}$ of $\Gamma$, that satisfy: $e(\Gamma,S_n)=r$. \end{thm}
+\begin{thm} Let $\Gamma$ be a non-elementary hyperbolic group, and let $g>1$.
+Then up to the action of $Aut(\Gamma)$, there are at most finitely many finite generating sets $\{S_n\}$ of $\Gamma$, that satisfy: $e(\Gamma,S_n)=r_0$. \end{thm}

-\proof Suppose that there are infinitely many finite sets of generators $\{S_n\}$ that satisfy: $e(G,S_n)=r$, and no pair of generating sets $S_n$ is equivalent under the action of the automorphism group $\Aut(\Gamma)$.
+\proof Suppose that there are infinitely many finite sets of generators $\{S_n\}$ that satisfy: $e(\Gamma,S_n)=r_0$, and no pair of generating sets $S_n$ is equivalent under the action of the automorphism group $\Aut(\Gamma)$.
 As in the proof of theorem \ref{1.1}, the cardinality of the generating sets $\{S_n\}$ is bounded, so we may pass to a subsequence that have a fixed cardinality $\ell$.
 Hence, each generating set $S_n$ corresponds to an epimorphism, $g_n:F_{\ell} \to \Gamma$, where $S$ is a fixed free generating set of $F_{\ell}$, and $g_n(S)=S_n$.

-By passing to a further subsequence, we may assume that the sequence of epimorphisms $\{g_n\}$ converges into a faithful action of a limit group (over $\Gamma$) $L$ on some real tree $Y$.
+By passing to a further subsequence (that we still denote $\{g_n\}$), we may assume that the sequence of epimorphisms $\{g_n\}$ converges into a faithful action of a limit group (over $\Gamma$) $L$ on some real tree $Y$.
 Let $\eta:F_{\ell} \to L$ be the associated quotient map.
-As in the proof of theorem \ref{1.1}, by properties of limit groups over hyperbolic groups (Theorem 6.5 in \cite{Reinfeldt-Weidmann}), for large $n$, $g_n=h_n \circ \eta$, where $h_n:L \to \Gamma$ is an epimorphism.
+As in the proof of theorem \ref{1.1}, by the Noetherianity of limit groups over hyperbolic groups (Corollary 7.13 in \cite{Reinfeldt-Weidmann}) and by lemma 6.5 in \cite{Reinfeldt-Weidmann}, for large $n$, $g_n=h_n \circ \eta$, where $h_n:L \to \Gamma$ is an epimorphism.
 In particular, $S_n=h_n (\eta(S))$.
 We pass to a further subsequence such that for every $n$, $g_n=h_n \circ \eta$.